willemvlh/saxon-server/README.md

 * Runtime errors (for example, type errors or inaccessible filepaths)
 * User-invoked errors using the `xsl:message` element or the `error` function

-These errors are all caught and then returned in the reponse .
-The response code in this case is `400`.
+These errors are all caught and then returned in the reponse.
+Where possible, the line number and column inside the stylesheet where the error was encountered is passed along.
+The response code in this case is always `400`.

 ```
 {